alf-p-steinbach/Frances-Buontempo---Learn-C-by-Example-2024-/README.md

 auto main() -> int
 {
-    std::print( "Hello, world!\n" );        // Supports Unicode output also in Windows.
+    std::print( "Hello, world!\n" );    // Supports Unicode output also in Windows classic consoles.
 }
 ```

 When the book was written compiler support for `std::print` was probably rare.
 For this review I had to upgrade Visual C++ to compile that code.
 My usual MinGW g++ compiler (version 11.2.0 from the Nuwen distro) did not support it, but the MSYS2 distro’s MinGW g++ version 14.1.0 did, and even linked successfully when given option `-lstdc++exp`.

-The replacement of iostreams output with functionality adopted from [the {fmt} library](https://github.com/fmtlib/fmt), such as `std::print`, is a fundamental change, that I think should have been mentioned for “Hello, world!” &mdash; since book’s focus is the new stuff in modern C++.
+The replacement of iostreams output with functionality adopted from [the {fmt} library](https://github.com/fmtlib/fmt), such as `std::print`, is a fundamental change, that I think should have been mentioned for “Hello, world!” &mdash; since the book’s focus is the new stuff in modern C++.

 And also, I think it should have been mentioned how one can use the {fmt} library also with C++17, instead of the currently bleeding edge C++23 `std::print`.
 Perhaps also that the {fmt} library, but not the adoption in the C++ standard library, supports [colored output via ANSI escapes](#43-exploration-is-encouraged-).
-I believe that that is of interest to students: they often ask how to do colors.
+I believe that that is of interest to students: they often ask how to do colors in console output.

-And in the area of mentioning problems and not shoving them under the nearest carpet: mentioning that C++ as of C++23 still lacks portable Unicode *console input* functionality, which it should have so that a student also in portable C++ can write a little program that asks for his or her name, and that displays it correctly in a personalized greeting &mdash; the natural “Hello, world!”
-2 program.
+And in the area of mentioning problems and not shoving them under the nearest carpet: mentioning that C++ as of C++23 still lacks portable Unicode *console input* functionality, which it should have so that a student can write the natural “Hello, world!”
+2  also in portable C++ &mdash; a little program that asks for his or her name, and that displays it correctly in a personalized greeting.

+I.e., for “Hello, world!” and “Hello, world!”
+2 the big news in modern C++ relative to C++03 are

+* that new stuff uses C++11 trailing return type syntax using the `auto` keyword and `->`;
+* that iostreams formatting and output are being replaced with a partial adoption of the {fmt} library; and
+* that archaic iostreams input is still the only type safe console input,

+e.g. that portable Unicode console input still not supported, and that `const` variables initialized by calls to input functions are still not supported &mdash; the reasonable modern functionality that someone coming to modern C++ after a hiatus might expect would now be in place, and could waste time searching for unless enlightened by a book such as this.

+But this “Hello, world!” chapter only exemplifies the first point.

 Nitpick 1: for the deduced return type *discussion* I would have liked mention of and a link to Andrei Alexandrescu’s classic C++03 article [“Min and Max Redivivus”](https://web.archive.org/web/20030114105307/http://www.cuj.com/experts/1904/alexandr.htm).